The Loire en Famille

 Château de Cheverny

-The tour of Cheverny has three parts: the castle, the Tintin exhibition and an electric-car and boat tour of the grounds.
-Depending on how much time you have, you can do all three parts of the tour or just one or two.
+The trip of Cheverny has three parts: the castle, the Tintin exhibition and an electric-car and boat trip of the grounds.
+Depending on how much time you have, you can do all three parts of the trip or just one or two.

 There are numerous restaurants in town, as well as tables near the parking area where one can enjoy a picnic.
 This was super for us, as we preferred to carry our own lunch.
 Bringing lunch helps us keep our travel budget in line.